Azure/azure-powershell/src/SecurityInsights/docs/Update-AzSentinelAlertRuleAction.md

 # Update-AzSentinelAlertRuleAction

 ## SYNOPSIS
-Creates or updates the action of alert rule.
+Create the action of alert rule.

 ## SYNTAX